Architecture of Kansas City: Original Kansas City architecture

 Kansas City's most profound influence on national architecture is the Kansas City-style of stadium that originated with the Kivett & Myers 1967 design for the Truman Sports Complex for the Kansas City Chiefs and Kansas City Royals.
 In an era when new stadiums were huge multiuse arenas, Kivett & Myers proposed baseball and football have their own arenas with dimensions most favorable to their sports and then covered with a rolling roof.
 Virtually all major league ballparks and stadiums since then have followed that model and most have been designed by one of two Kansas City architect firms that trace their stadium business roots to Kivett -- Populous and HNTB.
-The firms' headquarters are a few blocks apart in downtown Kansas City.
+The firms' headquarters are a few blocks apart in Downtown Kansas City.

-The most distinctive feature of any modern Kansas City building is its use of fountains.
-Kansas City calls itself the City of Fountains and has more than 200 fountains (with the claim that only Rome, Italy has more fountains).
+Kansas City calls itself the City of Fountains and has more than 200 fountains, claiming second only to Rome, Italy.
 Probably the most famous is the J.C.
 Nichols Fountain on the Country Club Plaza.
-It's also the most photographed.
-Sculpted by France's Henri Greber in 1910, the fountain's mounted figures were originally planned for a Long Island estate.
-Each of the equestrian figures represents one of four great rivers of the world: Mississippi, Volga, Rhine and Seine.
+It was sculpted by France's Henri Greber in 1910, with mounted equestrian figures originally planned for a Long Island estate.
+Each figure represents one of four great rivers of the world: Mississippi, Volga, Rhine, and Seine.

 Historical building restoration

 Landmark Tower/One Park Place

-This building used to be known as the BMA (Business Men's Assurance Company) Building.
+This building was named the BMA (Business Men's Assurance Company) Building.
 It is located south of downtown at the intersection of Southwest Tfwy and 31st Street, directly across from the Fox 4 News building and towers, and on the same block as Penn Valley skatepark.

 Built in 1964, Landmark Tower was designed by architects at Skidmore, Owings & Merrill, who also designed the Plaza Center Building at 800 West 47th Street.
 Its structural grid, which is clad in white Georgia marble, is projected out in front of the actual building.
 Landmark Tower earned the First Honor Award in 1964 from the American Institute of Architects and was featured in a 1965 exhibit by New York's Museum of Modern Art.

 Renovation began in 2003.
 The only opposition occurred when developers wanted to build additional residential facilities inside the park adjacent to the tower.
 The One Park Place developers say the tower will hold between 150 and 200 residential units.
 Gastinger Walker Harden Architects is working with the developers on the renovations, respecting the original design, which was inspired by the "International" style.